negue/todo-overlay/README.md

    Use your the same Overlay-URL in your custom OBS-Docks.
 Then you can it on stream and in your OBS.

 2. You can use multiple commands on separated browser sources, so if you want to have `!todo` (on stream) and a `!later` to do it after :)
+   > Note: You need to change the URL with `&command=later` accordingly

 ## Contributors ✨